bmndc/nokia-leo/README.md

 - `*#*#33284#*#*`: Toggle debugging mode, allowing the phone to be accessed with ADB and DevTools.
 A bug icon will appear in the status bar letting you know debugging mode is on.
 This can also be turned on under Settings, Device, Developer, Debugger, ADB and DevTools.
 - `*#06#`: Display the hidden International Mobile Equipment Identity numbers or IMEI(s) to uniquely identify a specific cell phone on GSM networks.
 Do not show them to anyone else: they're crucial for calling functions on the phone.
 - `*#0606#` (TA-1324 only): Display the Mobile Equipment Identifier numbers or MEID(s) to uniquely identify a specific cell phone on CDMA networks.
-On international models the MEIDs would be all zeroes, and thus this secret code doesn't apply.
+On international variants the MEIDs would be all zeroes, and thus this secret code doesn't apply.
 - `*#0000#`: Display device information, such as firmware version, build date, model number, variant and CUID.
 - `*#33#` (call): Check the [Call barring](https://www.communityphone.org/blogs/call-barring) service status from carrier for blocking or whitelisting calls, whether incoming or outgoing, domestic or international.
 Requires a 4-digit passcode to use.
 To toggle, go to Settings, Network & Connectivity, Calling, Call barring.
 - `*#43#` (call): Check the [Call waiting](https://en.wikipedia.org/wiki/Call_waiting) service status from carrier.
 To toggle, go to Settings, Network & Connectivity, Calling, Call waiting.